multiversx/mx-docs/docs/wallet/web-wallet.md

 ![img](/wallet/web-wallet/guardian_step8.png)

 :::important
 If it was not you the one triggering the change of the guardian, it may be the case that your account has been compromised and the scammer is trying to change the guardian to a new one, that he can control.
-Don't worry, he has to wait 20epochs in order to have his own guardian becoming active.
+Don't worry, he has to wait 20 epochs in order to have his own guardian becoming active.
 By then you can:
  - move the funds to a different account, that you control, by using the still active guardian.
  - instantly erase the pending guardian by using the **Cancel Guardian Change**, and play the "owning" game with the scammer.